Kentucky Pick 4 In the Kentucky Pick 4 lottery game, you can pay ... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In the context of the Kentucky Pick 4 lottery, the probability of winning with a single ticket can be calculated based on the total number of possible combinations of four digits, considering that repetition is allowed.
+In the context of the Kentucky Pick 4 lottery, the probability of winning with a single ticket can be calculated by determining the total number of possible outcomes and the number of favorable outcomes (winning combinations).

 Recommended video: